Faitero/pub_scripts/iCLIP_3adapter_demultiplex/README.md

 ## Requirement:

-demultiplex_3barcode.py needs "Make_histogram.R" Rscript to be present on the same folder of main script
+- demultiplex_3barcode.py needs "Make_histogram.R" Rscript to be present on the same folder of main script.
+- Cutadapt executable should be on the path.

 ## Info:
 <pre>